Ruulul/The-Duster/README.md

 ## Roadmap
 - [x] Character navigation in building
 - [x] Building generation
-- [ ] Make the levels be fast and satisfactory
+- [x] Make the levels be fast and satisfactory
+- [ ] Insert Dust economy and character's manual stats
 - [ ] Animations